-For the first three years of tax collection under the Act,
+For the first three years of tax collection under the Act (2020-2022):

-- an individual owner of land or buildings, which are used for agricultural activities, will be exempt from the tax. - in the case where a taxpayer is assessed for the land and building tax at an amount that is higher than the year before the tax under this Act is to be first collected, the taxpayer will be entitled to pay the tax at the same amount as that in the prior year plus 25% of the difference for the first year, 50% for the second year and 75% for the third year.
+- an individual owner of land or buildings, which are used for agricultural activities, is exempt from the tax. - where a taxpayer is assessed for the land and building tax in an amount that is higher than the year before the tax under this Act is to be first collected, the taxpayer will be entitled to pay the same amount of tax as in the prior year plus 25% of the difference for the first year, 50% for the second year and 75% for the third year.